horatiu-cod/Keycloak.Net.Authentication/README.md

 ```
 #### Option no.3
 - If you want to get auth options from other source, not from appsettings.{Environment}.json, you can pass Action\<JwtBearerValidationOptions\> instead.
 - Authority is required.
-If not set will throw exception during app startup
+If not set will throw exception during app startup.
-- Set the audience as "Audience", "ValidAudience" or "ValidAudiences"
+- Set the audience as "Audience", "ValidAudience" or "ValidAudiences".If not set will throw exception during app startup.
 ```csharp
 builder.Services
   .AddKeyCloakAuthentication()